reachsak/LLM-HBI-for-smart-building/README.md

 ## Project Overview

-This project involves designing and implementing a large language model-based chatbot/AI agents to facilitate natural language interactions between building occupants and facility management systems.
-The goal is to enhance smart facilities control through natural language processing, utilizing open-source Text-to-Speech (TTS) and Speech-to-Text (STT) models.
+This project involves designing and implementing a large language model-based chatbot to facilitate interactions between building occupants and facility management systems.
+The goal is to enhance smart facilities control through natural language interface with the use open-source Large language model, Text-to-Speech (TTS) and Speech-to-Text (STT) models.

 ## Manuscript
 Under preparation...